Ankle Sprains Walkerville

 - Strengthen Muscle

-- Strengthening exercises for the calf, ankle, and foot muscles
+- Exercise-based strengthening approaches for the calf, ankle, and foot region

 Phase Four:

-- Assessment and management of foot posture and biomechanics
+- Management approaches addressing foot posture and biomechanics

 - Altered foot mechanics, such as excessive inward or outward rolling of the foot, may be associated with ankle sprains and Sinus Tarsi Syndrome presentations.